 One of the most exciting aspects of the SCSF program is that it offers current Harvard undergraduate students and Harvard alumni/ae the opportunity to connect.
-We strongly encourage each participating Club/SIG to identify alumni involved with the host organization (if applicable) to mentor and support the intern.
+We strongly encourage each participating Club and SIG to identify alumni involved with the host organization (if applicable) to mentor and support the intern.

-If this is not possible, we recommend each Club/SIG provides fellows with at least one contact person at the Club/SIG to serve as a mentor to provide guidance, encouragement, and support throughout his/her summer experience, as needed, and to include the student at Club/SIG activities.
+If this is not possible, we recommend each Club/SIG provide fellows with at least one contact person at the Club/SIG to serve as a mentor to provide guidance, encouragement, and support throughout the student's summer experience, as needed, and to include the student at Club/SIG activities.